Eyes Without a Face (song)

-"Eyes Without a Face" is a power ballad by English rock musician Billy Idol, from his second album Rebel Yell (1983).
-It was released in 1984 as the second single from the album.
+"Eyes Without a Face" is a power ballad by the English rock musician Billy Idol, from his second studio album Rebel Yell (1983).
+It was released in April 1984 as the second single from the album in the US, and June 1984 in the UK.
 The song is softer and more ballad-like than most of the album's other singles.
-It reached No. 4 on the Billboard Hot 100, becoming Idol's first Top 10 hit in the USA.
-The recording features the voice of Perri Lister—she appeared in the banned video for "Hot in the City"—who sings "Les yeux sans visage" (French for "Eyes without a face") as a background chorus.
-The title of the song refers to the English title of French director Georges Franju's 1960 film Les yeux sans visage.
+It reached No. 4 on the Billboard Hot 100, becoming Idol's first top-10 hit in the US.
+The song's title was borrowed from the horror film known in English as Eyes Without a Face (1960).